whyoleg/cryptography-kotlin/PLANS.md

 * [ ] Decide on algorithms access in code. f.e.
 AES.CBC, RSA.OAEP vs ECDSA, ECDH, etc.
 * [ ] key usages (like in WebCrypto) - is it needed?
 * [ ] migrate to some IO library
+* [ ] compiler plugin to generate declarations with flatten parameters